outcoldman/docker-splunk-cluster/README.md

 ## TODO:

-- [ ] Secret storage for getting secrets (currently everything is in plain text from env variables)
+- [ ] Secret storage for getting secrets (currently everything is in plain text from env variables).
+Might use Vault from HashiCorp.
 - [ ] DMC Server (with all configurations setup automatically)
 - [ ] Deployment Server
 - [ ] Forwarders
+- [ ] Encrypt consul communication
+- [ ] CA Authority.
+Do not skip certificate verification.

 ## Bootstrap a captain example